leileibama/AlphaReadabilityChinese/README.md

-# AlphaReadabilityChinese
+# AlphaReadabilityChinese 1.0

-- AlphaReadabilityChinese is a tool that calculates the readability of Chinese texts, which includes indices at lexical, syntactic, and semantic levels.
+- AlphaReadabilityChinese 1.0 is a tool that calculates the readability of Chinese texts, which includes indices at lexical, syntactic, and semantic levels.

 ## **_Download_**

-Download AlphaReadabilityChinese at:
+Download AlphaReadabilityChinese 1.0 for MS Windows and MacOS at:

 https://github.com/leileibama/AlphaReadabilityChinese/releases/tag/AlphaReadabilityChinese

-## **_AlphaReadabilityChinese 1.0_**
+## **_AlphaReadabilityChinese_**

 Hi all,